 - Family death.
 In the event of a death of an immediate family member, a student must submit a copy of the Death Certificate or obituary.

 - Active Military Duty.
-A student, who is called for active military duty, must submit official documentation.
+A student, who is called to active military duty, must submit official documentation.
 The student must explain the circumstance(s) that prevented successful completion of coursework and detail the specific steps taken to resolve the circumstance(s) presented.

 The student must explain the circumstance(s) that prevented successful completion of coursework and detail the specific steps taken to resolve the circumstance(s) presented.
 A student who has an extenuating circumstance has the right to submit a Tuition Appeal letter, to the Tuition Appeal Committee.
-The appeal letter must be signed, dated and submitted within 30 days after the course work was not successfully completed.
+The appeal letter must be signed, dated and submitted within 30 days after the coursework was not successfully completed.
 Late appeals will not be accepted.
 The appeal is a waiver process, it does not excuse existing balances or refund money.
 All decisions of the committee are final.
 Send the appeal letter and documentation to the Cashier’s Office, S105, Attention – Tuition Appeal.

 It is the student’s responsibility to drop a course by published deadlines.
 Courses dropped within the refund period will not appear on your record.
 No-shows do not constitute a drop.
-Course length determines number of calendar days allowed to drop a class in order to receive 100% refund.
+Course length determines the number of calendar days allowed to drop a class in order to receive 100% refund.
 Below are the general guidelines related to the availability of refunds:

 Course Length 100% Refund Deadline

 - 16-17 week classes 8 calendar days after first day of class